Suped

 2026-01-14 - Email Geeks

-Expert from Email Geeks says the expired certificate should be treated as failed VMC evidence, leaving only receiver-specific logo-only BIMI behavior.
+Expert from Email Geeks says the expired certificate should be treated as failed VMC evidence, not an automatic self-asserted BIMI fallback.

 2026-01-15 - Email Geeks

-The clean fix is to renew the VMC, keep DMARC at enforcement, verify the SVG and PEM URLs, and test real messages after DNS and receiver caches have time to update.
-I would not treat a correct BIMI TXT record as proof of health unless the certificate date and chain have also been checked.
+Renew the VMC, keep DMARC at full enforcement, verify the SVG and PEM content, and test new messages after caches have time to refresh.
+A correct BIMI TXT record is not proof of health until the certificate date, revocation status, embedded logo, and chain have also been checked.

 Best practical rule

-Monitor VMC expiry like any other production certificate.
-BIMI sits on top of DMARC, but the visible verified mark depends on a valid certificate at the moment the receiver evaluates the message.
+Monitor VMC expiry like a production certificate.
+BIMI depends on DMARC, and the visible verified mark depends on valid certificate evidence when the receiver evaluates or refreshes it.

 Frequently asked questions